olbat/nvdcve/README.md

 ### Common Vulnerabilities and Exposures (CVE®)
 The [CVE®](https://cve.mitre.org/) is maintained by the Mitre Corporation.

-The usage of this resource -as well as the JSON files in this repository- is restricted and described in Mitre CVE®'s [Terms of use](https://cve.mitre.org/about/termsofuse.html):
+The usage of this resource -as well as the JSON files in this repository- is restricted and explained in Mitre CVE®'s [Terms of use](https://cve.mitre.org/about/termsofuse.html):
 ```
 CVE Usage: MITRE hereby grants you a perpetual, worldwide, non-exclusive,
 no-charge, royalty-free, irrevocable copyright license to reproduce, prepare